More than a hundred years of history… A story that drives us through 20th century Berlin…

 In 1912, works for the National stadium began with a vision of making a piece that will feature around 12.000 seats and 18.000 standing rooms.

 After only 200 days of constructions, on May 15, 1913 – the stadium was proudly inaugurated.
-This was the point from where German sport was hosted and developed – the center for competitive sports and German professionals who were preparing there for the Games of 1916.
+This was when German sport was hosted and developed – the centre for competitive sports and German professionals preparing for the Games of 1916.

-Late 1920s brought new plans for hosting the Olympic Games in Berlin what leaded to a remodelling the stadium into a sports arena with the capacity of 65.000 people.
+The late 1920s brought new plans for hosting the Olympic Games in Berlin what led to a remodelling of the stadium into a sports arena with a capacity of 65.000 people.

-The idea was, indeed, great, but this time there was a different problem to start with the realization of the project as whole world entered in the economic problems known as the Great Depression.
+Indeed, the idea was great, but this time there was a different problem to start with realising the project as the whole world entered into the economic problems known as the Great Depression.

-In 1933, Hitler became Chancellor, he immediately understood the valuable propaganda opportunity Games are offering, and started thinking of demolition and building new or remodeling of existing stadium.
+In 1933, Hitler became Chancellor, and he immediately understood the valuable propaganda opportunity Games are offering and started thinking of demolition and building new or remodelling the existing stadium.

 The decision was to demolish.
-At one point, during the construction that began in 1934, 500 companies and over 2500 people worked on the stadium and some reports are saying that it was a project worth somewhere around 27 million marks.
+During the construction that began in 1934, 500 companies and over 2500 people worked on the stadium, and some reports say that it was a project worth somewhere around 27 million marks.

 1936 Olympic Games and national stadium during the WWII

-Eleventh Olympic Games began on August 1st, 1936 and lasted for 15 days with a closing ceremony on August 16th.
+The eleventh Olympic Games began on August 1st, 1936 and lasted for 15 days, with a closing ceremony on August 16th.

 Among 3956 athletes, the most successful was legendary Jesse Owens, with four gold medals.

-While the games were on, famous landmark of the stadium – Bell Tower – was used as observation post by administrators and police officials, doctors and the media.
+While the games were on, the famous landmark of the stadium – Bell Tower – was used as an observation post by administrators, police officials, doctors, and the media.

-At the time, despite positive reviews of the sports competitions, some foreign observers voiced their criticism after they realized the terror regime behind the facade.
+Despite positive reviews of the sports competitions, some foreign observers voiced their criticism after realising the facade’s terror regime.

-During the Nazi regime, National Stadium was a crucial entertaining venue for German troops, and at the down of the war, it was used for war purpose – it was a place where German company produced primer for anti-aircraft weapons.
+During the Nazi regime, National Stadium was a crucial entertaining venue for German troops.
+At the dawn of the war, it was used for war purpose – it was a place where German company produced a primer for anti-aircraft weapons.

-In late 1944, the underground facilities of the stadium were headquarters or the Germany’s national radio network.
+In late 1944, the underground facilities of the stadium were the headquarters of Germany’s national radio network.